thunderrabbit/robnugen-journal-entries/2017/09/04state-of-my-life-address.md

 19. I just saw about 0.5 cubic meters of food being removed from that convenience store, in a garbage bag.
 20. Why don't we have teleporters which can send food to places that it's needed?
 21. I haven't talked to Fred in a bit.
 I'll email him now.
+22. From Fred: We were fine, got some rain and my car smelled like mildew for a few days, and that was it.
+Dad was also fine.
+Katy's house in Houston flooded, as you may have seen on FB, and they are in an apartment for the next several months.  (by "got some rain" i mean it was really fucking rainy, high winds and zero visibility when passing 18-wheelers, and i had three inches of rain inside my car for four days.)
+23.